wonsunahn/CS1632_MonkeySim/README.md

 # Groupwork Plan

 I expect each group member to try running VisualVM and experience profiling for him/herself.
-I created individual repositories for each of you, so optimize your own code afrer profiling.
-After both of you are done, compare the four methods that each of you optimized.
-Discuss, resolve any differences, and submit.
+I created individual repositories for each of you, so optimize your own code after profiling.
+Please do individual submissions after you are done.

 # Resources